jrpotter/notebook/notes/memory/virtual.md

 ### Shared/Private

 An object can be mapped into an area of virtual memory as either a **shared object** or a **private object**.
 Only a single copy of a shared object needs to be stored in physical memory.
 Private objects are mapped into virtual memory using **copy-on-write** (COW).
-Once a process attempts to write to a private object, the kernel produces a copy the process writes to instead.
+Once a process attempts to write to a private object, the kernel produces a copy that the process writes to instead.

 %%ANKI
 Cloze